fbarmes/aws-s3-backup/README.md

-## Architecture

-The principle is a follows.

-* The user works with files stored on the NAS.

-* The NAS copied data to the amazon S3 bucket

-* As files age on S3, they are moved to lower tier (Infrequent Access and then Glacier).

 ## Features

 ### Encryption

-Data is encrypted in transit using the standard HTTPS mechanism.
+**Encryption in transit**: Data is encrypted in transit using the standard HTTPS mechanism.

-Data is encrypted at rest using server side encryption.
+**Encryption at rest**: Data is encrypted at rest using server side encryption.